Memory Population in Continual Learning via Outlier Elimination: Introduction

 \section{Introduction}

-Deep Learning models have repeatedly shown themselves to be the state of the art in numerous tasks, including image recognition\cite{he2016deep, dosovitskiy2020image}, Natural Language Processing (NLP) \cite{devlin2018bert, brown2020language} or games previously thought to be intractable to solve, such as Go \cite{silver2016mastering} and Starcraft II \cite{vinyals2019grandmaster}.
-But for all of their strengths, these models lack in versatility: when trained to perform on new tasks they rapidly forget how to solve previous ones.
-This condition is known as \textit{catastrophic forgetting} \cite{parisi2019continual, delange2021continual} and is the main problem tackled by Continual Learning methods.
+Deep learning models have demonstrated impressive performance in a range of tasks, including image recognition \cite{he2016deep, dosovitskiy2020image}, natural language processing \cite{kenton2019bert, brown2020language}, and even complex games like Go \cite{silver2016mastering}, and Starcraft II \cite{vinyals2019grandmaster}.
+However, a major limitation of these models is their lack of versatility - when trained to perform on a sequence of tasks, they often forget how to solve previously learned tasks, a phenomenon known as \textit{catastrophic forgetting}.

-A variety of methods have been proposed to approach this problem.
-Some have focused on allocating parameter usage for each new task \cite{rusu2016progressive, mallya2018piggyback}, others define restrictions on gradients learned \cite{kirkpatrick2017overcoming, lopez2017gradient}, while others use metalearning to learn reusable weights for all tasks \cite{rajasegaran2020itaml, hurtado2021optimizing}.
-Out of all of these, memory-based methods like Experience Replay \cite{chaudhry2019tiny, kim2020imbalanced} have consistently exhibited greater performance, with relative simplicity.
-In these methods, a memory of samples from previous tasks is kept during training of the current task.
-Each particular method uses this memory as it sees fit to avoid forgetting how to solve previous tasks.
-But for all the relevance and popularity of memory-based methods, no studies have been conducted on \textit{how populating the memory} affects the CL methods leveraging it.

-Intuitively, one would think that populating the memory with some reasonable criteria should be desirable.
-However, recent studies \cite{chaudhry2018riemannian, wu2019large, hayes2020remind} show that when populating the memory by focusing solely on sample diversity or class balance, random selection of elements ends up performing nearly or just as well without adding an extra computation.
-How can we go about finding such criteria?

-Recent work has introduced the idea of \textit{learning consistency} \cite{jiang2021characterizing} of a sample.
-This concept seeks to measure how hard is to learn a given sample for a family of models for a certain task.
-Critically, samples with high learning consistency are learned faster and forgotten more rarely than inconsistent samples.
-Based on these findings, we propose a criterion for memory population based on prioritizing samples that show greater learning consistency.
-To quantify it, we use the C-Score \cite{jiang2021characterizing}.
-C-Score is a metric that measures the ratio of training iterations a sample is correctly classified or not.
-This is then calculated for and averaged over a range of model initializations and architectures.

-To test our hypothesis, we conduct experiments on three memory-based methods that use the memory in different ways: AGEM \cite{chaudhry2018efficient}, GDumb \cite{prabhu2020gdumb} and Experience Replay \cite{kim2020imbalanced} on a class incremental setting.
-Our findings include:

-\begin{itemize} \item In concordance with recent work \cite{wu2020curricula}, we observe that for limited compute scenarios populating the memory with the most consistent samples improves performance. \item When not constrained by a compute budget, selecting items randomly is a strong baseline. \item We introduce Consistency-AWare Sampling (CAWS)- which samples randomly from the most consistent scores.
-For Experience Replay, we find that CAWS significantly improves performance over the random baseline. \item When using CAWS to add elements to the memory, we achieve equal or better results than MIR without requiring extra computation during training. \end{itemize}